Brussels and the European Union: Further quarters

 The concentration of offices in the European Quarter has led to increase real estate prices due to the increased demand and reduced space.
-In response to this problem, the commission has, since 2004, begun decentralising across the city to areas such as the Avenue de Beaulieu/Beaulieulaan in Auderghem and the Rue de Genève/Genevestraat in Evere.
+In response to this problem, the Commission has, since 2004, begun decentralising across the city to areas such as the Avenue de Beaulieu/Beaulieulaan in Auderghem and the Rue de Genève/Genevestraat in Evere.
 This has reduced price increases but it is still one of the most expensive areas in the city (€295/m2, compared to €196/m2 on average).
-Neither the Parliament nor the Council have followed suit, however, and the policy of decentralisation is unpopular among the commission's staff.
+Neither the Parliament nor the Council have followed suit, however, and the policy of decentralisation is unpopular among the Commission's staff.

 Nevertheless, the Commission intends to develop two or three large "poles" outside the quarter, each greater than 100000 m2.
 The Heysel/Heizel Plateau has been proposed as one of the new poles by the City of Brussels, which intends to develop the area as an international district regardless.
 The park, built around the Atomium landmark, already hosts a European School, has the largest parking facilities in Belgium, a metro station, an exhibition centre and the Mini-Europe miniature park.
 The city intends to build an international conference centre with 3,500 seats and an "important commercial centre."
-The commission will respond to the proposal in the first half of 2009.
+The Commission will respond to the proposal in the first half of 2009.

-As for the existing Beaulieu pole, which is to the south east of the European Quarter, there is a proposal to link it with the main quarter by covering the railway lines between Beaulieu and the European Parliament (the esplanade of which sits on top of Brussels-Luxembourg Station).
+As for the existing Beaulieu pole, which is to the south east of the European Quarter, there is a proposal to link it with the main quarter by covering the railway lines between Beaulieu and the European Parliament (the esplanade of which sits on top of Brussels-Luxembourg railway station).
 Traffic on the lines is expected to increase creating environmental problems that would be solved by covering the lines.
 The surface would then be covered by flagstones, in the same manner as the Parliament's esplanade, to create a pedestrian/cyclist path between the two districts.
 The plan proposes that this "promenade of Europeans" of 3720 m be divided into areas dedicated to each of the member states.